The Zen Of Charcoal: How Charcoal Is Made And How Charcoal Works

 The sawdust arrives in a conveyor (A) and then enters a huge rotating barrel (B) for tumble drying that takes the moisture down to about 35%.

-Once the char is cooked it is crushed and mixed with small amounts of anthracite coal (almost pure carbon), mineral charcoal, starch, sodium nitrate, limestone, borax, and sawdust.
+Once the char is cooked it is crushed and mixed with small amounts of anthracite coal (almost pure carbon), mineral charcoal (a form of charcoal found in coal mines), starch, sodium nitrate (a salt also known as Chile saltpeter), limestone, borax, and sawdust.
+All these components can be found in nature.
 The additives act as binders, improve ignition, promote steady burning, and make manufacturing more efficient.

 The slurry is then molded into their pillow shape with the K shaped channels that allow airflow during the burn.
 In the photo at right strips of the pillows are coming off a roller onto a conveyor belt.
 They are then dried, bagged, stacked, and shipped.
 The Belle plant runs 24/7 and produces an average of 550 tons per day.
 That's more than 61,000 of the 18 pound bags from this one plant per day!